Zendro CLI

 There are two ways to upload a file via zendro CLI:

-1. If the Zendro instance is on your local machine, you can directly go into the folder graphql-server and execute zendro bulk-create -f <filename> -n <modelname> -s <sheetname>, e.g. zendro bulk-create -f ./country.csv -n country.
-Three formats are supported here, namely CSV, XLSX and JSON.
-And the paramter sheetname is only used for XLSX file.
+is only used for XLSX file.
 If it is empty, by default records in the first sheet would be imported.
-And the default configuration for delimiters and record limit, you can find them in graphql-server/.env.
+And the default configuration for delimiters and record limit, you can find them ingraphql-server/.env

-2. If you want to upload a file to a remote Zendro server, it is also possible via Zendro CLI.
-All configuration could be modified in the file zendro/.env.migration.
-After the configuration, you can execute zendro bulk-create -f <filename> -n <modelname> -s <sheetname> -r, e.g. zendro bulk-create -f ./country.csv -n country -r.
+. - If you want to upload a file to a remote Zendro server, it is also possible via Zendro CLI.
+All configuration could be modified in the file

 Download Records

 In general, it is possible to download all data into CSV format in two ways, either using the Zendro CLI or the Zendro Single Page App.
 Here every attribute will be quoted to avoid ambiguity and enable seamless integration with the zendro bulk creation functionalities.
-And column names for foreign keys would be like add<associationName>.
-For example, there is an association named countries, which includes a foreign key called country_ids, then the column name for country_id should be addCountries.
+And column names for foreign keys would be like add<associationName>

-1. If the Zendro instance is installed locally, then user can execute the command in the graphql-server folder: zendro bulk-download -f <filename> -n <modelname>.
-To configure delimiters (ARRAY_DELIMITER, FIELD_DELIMITER and RECORD_DELIMITER) and record-limit (LIMIT_RECORDS), set the according environment variables in graphql-server/.env
+If the Zendro instance is installed locally, then user can execute the command in the

 Plots